openx/mobile-ios-sdk-doc/info/ios-sdk-deeplinkplus.md

 The SDK will process this scheme regarding to the standard.

 ## Integration tips

-**Publishers** shouldn't do something for full-featured support of the ads with DeepLink+ schema.
-All work is performed by SDK.
+**Publishers**: No action required for full-featured support of the ads with DeepLink+ schema.
+All work is performed by the SDK.

-**Buyers** have to insert the deeplink+ scheme into creative or provide it via redirect for the regular clickthrough URL.
+**Buyers**: Must insert the deeplink+ scheme into creative or provide it via redirect for the regular clickthrough URL.

 ## Demo

-To inspect the behaviour build and run OpenX Demo Application on the real device and try the examples:
+To inspect the behavior build, run the OpenX Demo Application on the real device and try the following examples:

 - **Banner with deeplink+**
 - **Video Interstitial with deeplink+**

-You have to install the Twitter as well.
+You must also install Twitter.

 The display ad code sample: